367718/camp/ayano/README.md

 The `Server` struct provides access to `Request` elements via the "Iterator" trait, blocking the execution thread.

 * `Server`: "Connection: Keep-Alive" is not supported and will be ignored
-* `Request`: has a size limit of 512 KiB and "Transfer-Encoding" is not supported
+* `Request`: has a read timeout of 10 seconds, a size limit of 64 KiB and "Transfer-Encoding" is not supported
-* `Response`: only one per `Request` may be started and "Transfer-Encoding: chunked" is always used
+* `Response`: has a write timeout of 10 seconds, only one per `Request` may be started and "Transfer-Encoding: chunked" is always used

 ## API